NOAA-EMC/NCEPLIBS-bufr/docs/dx_tables.md

 subroutine ufbstp().
-Specifically, ufbstp() only ever moves forward from each occurrence of the pivot mnemonic, and for only one non-pivot mnemonic at a time in the same exact order in which they appear in STR.
-So in this case, in the second row of the output USR array, it searched forward from PRLC for the first occurrence of GEOP, and then only after it found that did it search for the next mnemonic in the string (i.e. TMDB), but only searching forward from GEOP rather than
+Specifically, ufbstp() only ever moves forward from each occurrence of the pivot mnemonic, and for only one non-pivot mnemonic at a time in the same exact order in which they appear in str.
+So in this case, in the second row of the output usr array, it searched forward from PRLC for the first occurrence of GEOP, and then only after it found that did it search for the next mnemonic in the string (i.e. TMDB), but only searching forward from GEOP rather than